Bocko/PlaneRegistry/README.md

 # Manual?

-The app consists of three map pages.
+The app consists of three main pages.
 Two of these can be accessed from the navbar.
 The other opens from the menu.

 ### Menu
 The first is the menu.
 Here are all the planes stored in the In-Memory DB.
 You can choose two types of layout, grid or list.
 If you click on one of the planes the app will take you to the selected planes page.